PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     <span class="warnings">**Warning:** Different releases of MBL may use different payload
     formats.
 That means you may not be able to install payloads created for one version of MBL on a different version of MBL.
-See [Updating between releases of Mbed Linux
+See [Updating across releases of Mbed Linux
-    OS](#updating-between-releases-of-mbed-linux-os) for details about
+    OS](#updating-across-releases-of-mbed-linux-os) for details about
     upgrading to a new release of MBL and using `create-update-payload`'s `--mbl-os-version` option.</span>